kennytilton/matrix/cljc/mxweb/README.md

 # mxWeb

-The [Matrix](https://github.com/kennytilton/matrix/tree/master/cljs/matrix) dataflow library applied to the Web.
+The [Matrix](https://github.com/kennytilton/matrix/blob/main/cljc/matrix/README.md) dataflow library applied to the Web.

 An [mxWeb Training Guide](https://github.com/kennytilton/mxweb-trainer/wiki) is under construction.
 It contains a series of graded exercises, each with its own tutorial doc and coding exercise(s).

-Yes, MatrixRN is under construction.
+MatrixRN is under construction, but more energy is going into [Flutter/MX](https://github.com/kennytilton/flutter-mx/blob/main/README.md).

 ### Just Run It